azr4e1/Knowledge/8a0aa71bdb23fbf57ed23cefe4b8ed81.md

 Definitions, constants and so on are just instructions to the compiler, and don't result in any generated object code in your program binary, so the coverage tool ignores them.

 # References
+- John Arundel, For the Love of Go